haoxintu/CCOFT/reported-bugs.md

-### The following two tables record the details of all reported bugs found by CCOPT.
+### The following two tables record the details of all reported bugs found by CCOPT (Update by 2021-12-01).

 ### GCC bugs